squid1127/squid-core/README.md

 Environment variables built-in to squid-core that can be used to configure the bot:

-- PostgreSQL Connection:
-  - `POSTGRES_DSN`: The full DSN string for connecting to the PostgreSQL database.
+- `REDIS_URL`: The URL for connecting to the Redis server.
-  - `POSTGRES_HOST`: The hostname or IP address of the PostgreSQL server.
-  - `POSTGRES_PORT`: The port number on which the PostgreSQL server is listening.
-  - `POSTGRES_DB`: The name of the PostgreSQL database.
-  - `POSTGRES_USER`: The username for the PostgreSQL database.
-  - `POSTGRES_PASSWORD`: The password for the PostgreSQL database user.
+- `MONGO_URL`: The URL for connecting to the MongoDB server.